-Andrew Braeger is a technology strategist and enterprise architect serving at Tacoma Public Utilities where he is advancing strategic initiatives around digital transformation and big data and analytics.
+Andrew Braeger leads the analytics and data management program at Tacoma Public Utilities where he has served since 2017.
 Andrew holds an MBA in IT Management from the University of Wisconsin-Whitewater and has earned numerous technical certifications.

 Mark is the Manager of Salt River Project’s Analytics Center of Excellence.
 In his role, he is responsible for formulating strategy and engaging with other business areas to ensure that the correct technology and solutions are in place to enable effective analytics across the enterprise.
 During his time at SRP, Mark has helped transform SRP’s reporting team into a true ACE with the creation of SRP’s Enterprise Data Warehouse, the adoption of new visualization and analytical tools, the implementation of SRP’s big data infrastructure, and the creation of a data science practice.